Stillbirth Compensation Claims

 Whilst the current law provides no minimum bereavement award to the parents of stillborn babies, provided the healthcare provider is found to have breached its duty and through an act or omission caused the child to be stillborn, it may still be possible to claim damages to go some way to compensating you for the pain and suffering you have endured and for other financial expenditure you may have incurred along the way.

-How would Trethowans deal with a potential stillbirth claim?
+How would Trethowans deal with a potential stillbirth compensations claims?

-Our team will aim to work out whether actionable mistakes were made and whether the decisions taken by medical staff were unreasonable by listening to your story and gathering the appropriate evidence.
-They will ensure open lines of communication along the way and adopt a realistic approach in pursuing such a claim.
+Our solicitors will aim to work out whether actionable mistakes were made and whether the decisions taken by medical staff were unreasonable by listening to your story and gathering the appropriate evidence.
+They will ensure open lines of communication along the way and adopt a realistic approach in pursuing such a stillbirth compensation claim.